any-docs/css/content/guides/multicol_layout/spanning_balancing_columns/index.md

 ## Spanning the columns

-To cause an item to span across columns, use the {{cssxref("column-span")}} property with a value of `all`.
+To cause an item to span across columns, use the `column-span` property with a value of `all`.
 This will cause the element to become a _spanner_, spanning all the columns.

 Any descendant element of the multicol container may be turned into a spanner, including both direct and indirect children.
 For example, a heading nested directly inside the container could become a spanner, as could a heading nested inside a {{HTMLElement("section")}} nested inside the multicol container.